flatironinstitute/wikistyle/README.md

 - Color styling on internal notification boxes
 - Console programming layout an alternate class for <code> (see #!/bin/bash on http://foswiki/SCC/Software/Slurm)
 - Subwebs "expand" button on Web landing pages: more... is kind of hidden: replace by an icon?
+- center-conditional classes on info boxes for each center.
+- `[wikiadmin@foswiki templates]$ vim topbar.matter.nat.tmpl` (Auto set the names to have a space?)

 ## What Am I?
 - Button alignment